Connect with others who understand.

 Written by Emily Brown

 “The rash I’ve had for several months doesn’t look like a typical butterfly rash because it’s only on my left cheek and left side of my nose,” one member wrote.
-Another member replied, “My rash is always more prominent on one side than the other.”
+Another replied, “My rash is always more prominent on one side than the other.”

 • Scaliness